CorrelAid/docs/project-manual/project-coordinators/ideation-finding-a-team.md

 ### Application report

 Once the deadline has expired, you should request the **anonymized application report** from Frie.
-She will share the anonymized data with you and the other team selection committee members as a HTML report.
-She will also share with you as the project coordinator the **mapping from the anonymized applicant ids to the email adresses** in a secure way so that you can later contact the applicants.
+They will share the anonymized data with you and the other team selection committee members as a HTML report.
+They will also share with you as the project coordinator the **mapping from the anonymized applicant ids to the email adresses** in a secure way so that you can later contact the applicants.
 We recommend not to look at those before making your selection to avoid any bias.

 {% file src="../../.gitbook/assets/2030-03-exa\_applications\_report.html" caption="Example report with fake data" %}